hiimsharon/icu-ventilator-adjustment/README.md

 ### Model Evaluation

-Classification tasks are evaluated using accuracy, precision, recall, F1-score, AUROC, and confusion-matrix analysis.
-Parameter adjustment prediction is evaluated using correlation-based and threshold-based agreement measures appropriate to the regression objective.
+Classification performance is assessed via accuracy, precision, recall, F1-score, and area under the ROC curve (AUROC).
+Regression performance for parameter recommendation is evaluated using agreement and error metrics suited to physiological target distributions.

-Evaluation is performed separately for each decision phase so that model performance remains aligned with the corresponding research task.
+Evaluation protocols are independently structured for each phase to maintain alignment with specific clinical decision milestones.

 ---